M.S. in Educational Psychology Named Options

 The department provides for training in research.
 Many faculty members in the department conduct controlled research studies with human participants; schools and other agencies in the Madison area cooperate in facilitating such research projects.
 Principal research facilities include the School of Education's Wisconsin Center for Education Research, and the multidisciplinary Waisman Center.

-The Master of Science for Professional Educators (MSPE) is a 30-credit master's degree program designed with a teaching professional's schedule in mind.
+The M.S. named option in Professional Educator (MSPE) is a 30-credit master's program designed with a teaching professional's schedule in mind.
 Courses in the MSPE program emphasize practical strategies and applications.
 Participants are part of a two-year cohort learning group, completing a master's degree through a combination of technology-enhanced distance learning during the academic year and summer on-campus coursework.

 Students are eligible to compete for UW–Madison fellowships.
 A limited number of teaching and project assistantships are available within the department, and prospective students are encouraged to refer to the instructions for fellowships and assistantships contained in the program application information.